gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 the depths of the struggle.
 So it's a story about how not to screw up your advantage.
 It's a story of how not to punk out.

 My intention is not to be brief.
-I'm writing how I wish somebody else told me everything I know now when I was running around looking for a solution or just a sliver of hope.
+I'm writing how I wish somebody else had told me everything I know now when I was running around looking for a solution or just a sliver of hope.
 A rich backstory would help me believe that this person I'm talking to truly knows what a health struggle is about.
 I would cherish every word if I